insected/bobbae_gcp-wiki/Compute-Options.md

 [https://cloud.google.com/vpc/docs/configure-private-google-access-hybrid](https://cloud.google.com/vpc/docs/configure-private-google-access-hybrid)

 Before migrating a portion of your environment to the Cloud, it is important to plan ahead for IP address changes that could affect your workloads.
-In this episode, Stephanie covers private and public IPs on Google Cloud and how you can achieve remappable IP addresses for your Cloud resources.
+Learn about private and public IPs on Google Cloud and how you can achieve remappable IP addresses for your Cloud resources.

 [https://www.youtube.com/watch?v=QUb86NiMZ8k](https://www.youtube.com/watch?v=QUb86NiMZ8k)